huly94/smart_museum_proj/README.md

      ![prensence_sensor](https://upload.wikimedia.org/wikipedia/commons/thumb/c/cd/Light_switch_with_passive_infrared_sensor.jpg/150px-Light_switch_with_passive_infrared_sensor.jpg)

-   - **SensorMobile**: This sensor is triggered at the pushing on a button (placed or in a mobile application or on the audio guide itself), when a visitor need suggestions on works related to the one is currently watching, in this case a colored light guide him on other works.
-So even in this case it is a simple system call
+   - **SensorMobile**: This sensor is triggered at the pushing on a button (placed or in a mobile application or on the audio guide itself), when a visitor need suggestions on works related to the one is currently watching, in this case, a coloured light guide him on other works.
+So even in this case, it is a simple system call

-   - **SensorColor and SensorGesture**: These two sensors are related to the pervasive game “chromatize it!” in which a visitor using a device takes a color (in the form of a light source) and uses it to color a wall.
-So the sensor color has to detect the color coming out from that light source, and the sensor gesture it’s a motion sensor that detect when a visitor pass the paint on the smart wall. the sensor color can be a sparkFun RGB light sensor - ISL29125.
+   - **SensorColour and SensorGesture**: These two sensors are related to the pervasive game “chromatize it!” in which a visitor using a device takes a colour (in the form of a light source) and uses it to colour a wall.
+So the sensor colour has to detect the colour coming out from that light source, and the sensor gesture it’s a motion sensor that detects when a visitor pass the paint on the smart wall. the sensor colour can be a sparkFun RGB light sensor - ISL29125.
      The ISL29125 breakout board makes it very easy to sense and record the light intensity of the general red, green, and blue spectrums of visible light while rejecting IR from light sources.